mhmtygmr0/job-portal-web-app/README.md

 # <p align="center">Job Portal Web App</p>

-## <p align="center">This application facilitates the management of job postings and applications for a job portal, enabling role-based access for administrators, recruiters, and job seekers.
+## <p align="center">This application facilitates the management of job postings and applications for a job portal, enabling role-based access for recruiters, and job seekers.
 Continue reading to learn more details about its features and setup.</p>

 ---